Easy DIY Topiaries with step by step instructions that you can make yourself in a few minutes.

 Note: This is a re-post from my previous blog, but I felt it was worth repeating.
 I’m still using these topiaries all over my house.

-Here is a recent photo of the original topiaries and they still look great.
+Here are some recent photos of the original topiaries, and they still look great.

 I